Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 **Code**
 - I learned how to format the date within my Python function from [this site ](https://stackoverflow.com/questions/62762873/current-date-time-in-a-particular-format-python)
 - I learned how to delete an object from an array in MongoDB in the documentation [here](https://www.mongodb.com/docs/manual/reference/operator/update/pull/#:~:text=If%20the%20specified%20to,exact%20same%20fields%20and%20values.)
-- While developing this project I refered back to code I had written during the task manager mini project.
+- While developing this project I referred back to code I had written during the task manager mini project.

 **Advice**

+I would like to thank my mentor for his help and support during this project espcially but not limited to challenging me to amend my logic to solve bugs within functions.